Misterbabou/gptwol/README.md

 - Add or Delete Computer
 - Computers status check with ping request
 - Very low power usage (20 mb RAM)
 - Check if IP and MAC provided are valid
+- cron job to wake up device (BETA no GUI yet)

 ## Special configuration you can change